NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - auto
      - The hours in operation of the mechanical ventilation.
 If not provided, the OS-HPXML default (see `HPXML Mechanical Ventilation Fans <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-mechanical-ventilation-fans>`_) is used.
    * - ``mech_vent_recovery_efficiency_type``
-     - true
+     - false
      -
      - Choice
-     - Unadjusted, Adjusted
+     - auto, Unadjusted, Adjusted
      - The total recovery efficiency type of the mechanical ventilation.
    * - ``mech_vent_total_recovery_efficiency``
-     - true
+     - false
      - Frac
      - Double
      -
      - The Unadjusted or Adjusted total recovery efficiency of the mechanical ventilation.
 Applies to energy recovery ventilator.
    * - ``mech_vent_sensible_recovery_efficiency``
-     - true
+     - false
      - Frac
      - Double
      -